EuropePMC/techblog/_posts/2017-11-03-rubymine-remote-debug-rails-in-docker.md

 ![RubyMine Debuger Settings][debugger]

 Fill the form as shown above and click the Debug button.
-Now you'll see in the docker the Rails server gets started:
+Now you'll see in the docker container the Rails server gets started:

     /home/hello_rails# rdebug-ide --host 0.0.0.0 --port 1234 --dispatcher-port 26162 -- bin/rails s
     Fast Debugger (ruby-debug-ide 0.6.0, debase 0.2.2.beta10, file filtering is supported) listens on 0.0.0.0:1234